 3. Help them pose, then change it often

-Changing the pose at the right times is a very important tool.
+It’s hard to overemphasize the value of a pose change.
 The second your subject starts to look uncomfortable, get them to do something different.
 Change their hands or their stance.
 Move them to another location.
-Every time you break the stiffness is another chance for them to reset themselves into a comfortable pose.
+Every time you change the pose is another chance for them to reset themselves and get comfortable.

 4. Tell them what they are doing right

 If your subject is doing something right, tell them!
 Give them positive reinforcement.
-Never tell them they look awkward, or they will freeze up even more.
-I constantly say some variation of, “This looks great” or a more specific compliment.
-The positivity just keeps things flowing and going in the right direction.
+Never tell them they look awkward; they will just freeze up even more.
+I constantly say some variation of, “That looks great!” or offer more specific compliments.
+Positivity just keeps things heading in the right direction.

-If you like someone’s smile, let them know that.
-They will instantly feel good, and it will help them recreate that look when you need it.
-For a few people, when you say something like that, it will kill their natural smile.
-Pay attention for these people, and obviously stop saying that to them, but for many this will help them recreate that look constantly as you need it.
-You can say, “Give me that smile from before.”
-Then if they have trouble doing it, plead and beg them for it in a funny way so they feel comfortable again.
+If you like someone’s smile, let them know.
+They will instantly feel good, and it will help them recreate the look when you need it.
+You can later say, “Give me that smile from before.”
+If they have trouble doing it, plead and beg them for it in a funny way so they feel comfortable again.

-You can tell subjects not to do specific things, but be careful with how you do that as it can kill your momentum.
-Instead of saying, “Your hands don’t look right,” say, “I think your hands might be a little better this way.”
-Even your constructive comments can be made in a positive way.
+You can tell subjects not to do specific things, but be careful with your phrasing.
+You don’t want to make them feel uncomfortable or kill your momentum.
+Instead of saying, “Your hands don’t look right,” try, “I think your hands might be a little better this way.”
+Even criticism can be spun in a positive way.

-You do not need to write knock-knock jokes, but think of some funny things ahead of time to talk about, or to use in situations where you are desperate.
-When a subject begins a session by telling me how much they hate being photographed, I try to say something like, “Well you’re going to hate me then.”
-A dentist joke will work as well.
-I then comfortably tell them that they are in good hands, and not to worry.
-A quick and funny comeback for something like this will make them feel like you are prepared.
+You don’t need to write knock-knock jokes, but I do recommend you think of some funny things ahead of time to talk about or to use in tough situations.
+When a subject begins a session by explaining how much they hate being photographed, I try to say something like, “Well you’re going to hate me, then!”
+A dentist joke will work, as well.
+I then tell them that they are in good hands and not to worry.
+A quick and funny comeback will make them feel like you are prepared.

-7. Don’t show them the images while you are shooting
+7. Don’t show the subject images while you are shooting

 8. Know that you can’t win them all